 - Sully was nominated for one Academy Award: Best Sound Editing.

-Sully movie review: Clint Eastwood pays tribute to one more ‘all-American hero’ while attacking the evils of government bureaucracies
+Sully movie review: With Tom Hanks as his muse, Clint Eastwood pays tribute to another ‘all-American hero’ while attacking the evils of government bureaucracies

 When considering Sully, Clint Eastwood’s taut, straightforward account of heroism on trial, it helps to remember that the title character’s name works as both noun and verb.
 And one can see how Eastwood was drawn to both meanings.